networking101/CTFs/idekCTF/Typop/README.md

 p.send(payload)
 ```

-Last thing to do is run the exploit.
+Last thing to do is run it.

 ![exploit](./screenshots/exploit.png)

 Complete!
-Here is the final exploit.
+Here is the final code.

 #### exploit.py
 ```python